madfam-io/plinto/apps/api/docs/RESEND_EMAIL_MIGRATION.md

 ## Overview

-Successfully migrated from SendGrid to Resend for all email delivery in the Plinto platform.
+Successfully migrated from SendGrid to Resend for all email delivery in the Janua platform.
 Resend provides a superior developer experience, modern API, and better deliverability for transactional emails.

 ## Migration Summary